 The towel rails and fan-coil units are separately fed by pump(s) and timers and there is no problem with zoning them as much as is required.
 If any radiators are used the hotter ASHP will cope with these too but they are best avoided.

 Naysayers will now be saying that buffer tanks are inefficient or that heat pumps should run 24/7 or that zoning does not sit well with heat pumps.
-They are right on all counts but they miss the point; our system is so efficient and cheap to run it easily trumps any minor gains elsewhere.
+They are right on all counts but that misses the point; our system is so efficient and cheap to run it easily trumps any minor gains elsewhere.

 The tanks – all from OSO